prestonmasseyblake/PantryNodeProgress/README.md

 ### Sprint 2 (March 21 - April 3):
 - Built the Login & Signup Screens https://github.com/ChicoState/PantryNode/pull/84

+- Open an issue for creating Documentation Of Dependencies For Frontend Update Readme.md with how to start and dependencies.
+(Create Documentation Of Dependencies For Frontend Update Readme.md with how to start and dependencies).
+I ultimately completed this issue myself in a later sprint.
+But there was good debate and contributions from team members in this issue.

 - Created an issue for developing the home screen and outlined what exactly needed to build and what style guidelines to follow. (https://github.com/ChicoState/PantryNode/issues/68)

 - Built out the form validation and axios requests for login and register https://github.com/ChicoState/PantryNode/pull/84